exasol/transformers-extension/doc/developer_guide/developer_guide.md

 The UDF class, is a class which combines settings for transformers with the udf input and a PredictionTask.
 The PredictionTask hold the logic for a specific NLP-Task.
 Multiple UDF classes can use the same PredictionTask.
-If none of the existing PredictionTask-implementation suit your task, you can write your own.
+If none of the existing PredictionTask implementations suit your task, you can write your own.
 More information can be found in Section 4.5.

 The UDF class must be defined under the `exasol_transformers_extension/udfs/models/` directory.
 This